 - Add the beets and mushrooms to a food processor, with the egg yolks and black beans.
 Pulse a few times to get a tapenade texture.
 Check out the video or photos to see consistency.

-- Add the mixture to the bowl with the cereal crumbs and add the chopped parsley.
+- Add the mixture to the bowl with the cereal crumbs and add the chopped cilantro.
 Mix to combine.

 - Line a jelly roll with parchment paper.